 75. Are intentions or outcomes more important when judging whether actions are moral?

-76. Should there be limitations on the right to free speech?
+76. Do you believe in limitations on the right to free speech?

-78. If babies are considered innocent, when do people cease to be innocent?
+78. If very young children are considered innocent, when do people cease to be innocent?

 79. Should we terraform planets if it means that we may be destroying undiscovered microscopic alien life?

-80. How much effort should an individual put into not offending others?
+80. How much attention should an individual spend trying not to offend others?

 81. What causes the most harm in the world, but is completely avoidable?